 audience and deciphered the real meaning of the letter.

 “My dear audience, you believed that my father-in-law is living happily.
 As I understood, some of you even wanted to move there.
 Indeed my father-in-law is not living happily.
 His blue vault above him means space.
 Green lawn under him means green grass.
 His ten men supported my back means that his arms were pinioned on his back with straps.
-Drive horned animals before you means that those who have guns and spears go in the front; and drive hornless animals behind means that people with no guns go behind those with guns.
+Drive horned animals before you mean that those who have guns and spears go in the front, and drive hornless animals behind means that people with no guns go behind those with guns.
 Staggered red stark means the prince.
-Keep a black hare means to go in the night.
+Keeping a black hare means going in the night.
 Keep the white hare to conceal a day.
 The two local aspens mean these two messengers.
 Hew one and make another

 a fuel means one should be killed and another should be made

 as a guide.

 As the daughter-in-law of the king said, the subjects of the king did.
 They rescued their king by killing enemies and occupying the territory.
 After many years king became senile.
 He needed to transfer his throne to his son, but the prince was

 stupid.
 The king was anxious about the stupidity of his son.
 Even though the daughter-in-law could not succeed the king, she was genuinely witty.
 The king considered a way to transfer his power to his daughter-in-law.
 So he quizzed his daughter-in-law.

 The king called on her and said, “You should compose a sentence that does not use the words arag (pannier), sawar (cane gatherer of dung), aduu (horse), khomool (pellets), honi (sheep), huts (ram), chono (wolf), gol (river), mod (tree) nor